TrendingTechnology/saga/readme.md

 ### Regular expressions

-Sombra's regular expressions are backward-compatible with JavaScript regular expressions, but is fully compliant with PCRE and other regex flavors.
+Sombra's regular expressions are both PCRE and .
 Inline `/pattern/flags` and multiline `/>pattern</flags` are supported, with multiline regexes supporting free spacing, comments and interpolation, as well as embedded code.

 ```so
 />\b{wb}(fee|fie|foe|fum)\b{wb}</